seeeeew/bdaybot/README.md

 * **timezone**
 time zone to be used for this server (full name from the [IANA tz database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), e. g. `Europe/Berlin`)
-defaults to bot server time zone if unset
+defaults to time zone of the machine the bot is running on if unset

 * **bday_role**
 role that will be given to the birthday person for the duration of their birthday (link the role)